Jozef-Sz/Tools-SideProjects-and-HWs/strlib/README.md

 ## Upcoming features:
 * str_t() - creates a string from template just like printf does
-* trimstart() - removes whitespace from the beginning of a string
-* trimend() - removes whitespace from the end of a string
-* trim() - removes whitespace from both sides of a string
 * strpop() - removes the last character and returns it
 * strdel_array() - frees a string arrays memory
 * print() - prints an arbitrary number of strings and char* without new line